All Episodes

 Think how easy it would be.

-I love doing it because, well, I don't know, for some for some reason I suppose it comes natural to me, but I like doing it because it's like I'm a human.
+I love doing it because, well, I don't know, for some reason, I suppose it comes natural to me, but I like doing it because it's like I'm a human.

 I'm a human being sitting in a chair wearing a jacket telling you the news, just like these people.